 Research areas include-

-A General Clinical Research Center (GCRC)*, developed through a partnership between VA Northern California Health Care System and the University of California Davis Health System, is located at the Sacramento VA Medical Center.
-The nine-bed center is designated as a GCRC by the National Center for Research Resources, part of the National Institutes of Health.
-The GCRC offers an optimal setting to conduct state-of-the-art, safe and controlled inpatient and outpatient studies for adults and children.
-Clinical active projects range from Alzheimer's disease and AIDS to cancer and bariatric weight reduction.
+UC Davis is one of the institutions to receive a National Institute of Health Clinical and Translational Science Award.
+The Clinical Translational Science Center (CTSC) Clinical Research Center was developed through a partnership between VA Northern California Health Care System and the UC Davis Health System.
+The nine-bed center is located at the Sacramento VA Medical Center offering an optimal setting to conduct state-of-the-art, safe, and controlled inpatient and outpatient studies.
+Clinical active projects range from AIDS to cancer, pain management and bariatric weight reduction.